diogo4256/mlops_group_17/reports/README.md

 >
 > Answer:

-#133 words

 Our continuous integration (CI) setup is structured into workflows to ensure comprehensive testing and maintain code quality.
 The first workflow focuses on unit testing.
 We ensure compatibility with Python 3.10.13, a version specified in the workflow.
 By defining specific versions, we aim to maintain consistency across different environments and prevent potential compatibility issues.
 To validate the integration of third-party services, such as Kaggle, we have a setup step for configuring Kaggle API credentials as "github secrets".
+We have implemented these secrets for our wandb integration on the unittests as well.
+Moreover, we used github's built-in standard runners for its execution.
 This allows our tests to interact with external services while maintaining the confidentiality of sensitive information.
 We run our code on all three different operating systems and we did not make use of caching.
 For a detailed example of our CI workflow, you can refer to this [here](https://github.com/diogo4256/mlops_group_17/actions/runs/7560474939).
 The tests.yalm file illustrates the steps taken in our CI process, including setting up Python, installing dependencies, and executing tests.
+In conclusion, we managed to set up the continuous integration pipeline (CI) into our project that would test any potential issues related to the individual functions in our training and data prep scripts.

 ## Running code and tracking experiments